Flight / Cruise Considerations

 Choosing the right airline/cruise ship for you and your Assistance Dog is critical.
 There are a few considerations to help you decide.

-- Confirm that the Responsible Authorities at your destination(s) can meet at your arrival and departure time
+- Confirm that the Animal Quarantine Authorities at your destination(s) can meet at your arrival and departure time

 - If you are travelling internationally on a foreign airline/cruise line, contact the airline/cruise line to establish what their regulations and procedures are (e.g. do I need to fill out specific paperwork, bring a crate etc)